Enjoy a full years subscription of Healthy Revelations and discover life-changing health secrets you won't find anywhere else.

 Written by Lisa Jillanza

-Tired of feeling like the path to health and wellness is a long, drawn out path?
+Are you tired of feeling like the path to health and wellness is a long, drawn out path?
 Then start small!
 Use these quick five minute fixes to boost your health and to reach your goals one step at a time!

 Wear a pedometer to determine the distance you walk each day.
 Shoot for 10,000 steps per day.
 If you aren't reaching that goal, add an extra mile to your routine or take the steps instead of the escalator whenever possible.